-The courses for the Degree of Doctor comprise:
+• At least 15 credits of courses in the research field The courses for the Degree of Doctor comprise:

 - At least 30 credits of courses in the research field.
-These courses must partly provide in-depth knowledge in the student's own thesis area, and partly broaden the student's knowledge in the research field outside of the own thesis topic. - At least 22,5 credits of courses in research methods, consisting of both quantitative and qualitative research methods - Course in research ethics - Course in academic publishing

-For the Degree of Licentiate as well as for the Degree of Doctor, at least one of the courses must include knowledge in gender equality.
+These courses should provide knowledge and understanding of theory and methods within the research field.
+These courses will partly provide in-depth knowledge in the student's own thesis area, and partly broaden the student's knowledge in the research field outside of the own thesis topic. - Course in research ethics - Course in university pedagogics For the Degree of Licentiate as well as for the Degree of Doctor, a gender equality perspective should preferably be included in all courses, while being explicitly covered in at least one of the courses.
+5.4 Thesis The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).

-5.4 Thesis

-The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
 Quality and scope requirements for the research activities do not differ between the two alternatives.
 The scientific articles or, as appropriate, the monograph must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.